MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 # Get started

-You can use any of the [Azure Developer CLI templates](azure-dev-cli-templates.md) for this walkthrough.
-The only component unique to each template is the list of  language and host pre-requisites.
-We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).

-This repository contains a complete ToDo application that includes everything you need to build, deploy, and monitor an Azure solution.
+We'll use the [Todo App with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.
+The template contains a complete ToDo application.
+You will get everything you need to build, deploy, and monitor an Azure solution.
 For more information including architecture diagram and the Azure resources you'll deploy, see the [README](https://github.com/azure-samples/todo-nodejs-mongo).

+> [!NOTE]
+> You can use any of the [Azure Developer CLI templates](azure-dev-cli-templates.md) for this walkthrough.
+The only component unique to a template is the pre-requisites.

 ## Azure Subscription